Headache Symptoms

 -

-Overcorrected myopia (myopia, too much minus strength)
+Overcorrected nearsightedness (myopia, too much minus power)

 -

-Needing a reading glasses (presbyopia)
+Needing reading glasses (presbyopia)

 -

-Migraine and eye complaints
+Migraine and eye problems

 -